Best Man for the Gob: Plot

-Michael (Jason Bateman) meets with the company's accountant Ira Gilligan (Michael Hitchcock), who informs him that the company is missing money and if asked to testify, he will not lie.
-Since George Sr. (Jeffrey Tambor) had recently told Gob (Will Arnett) that getting married was stupid, so Gob hopes Michael can help him get rid of his wife (Amy Poehler).
-(Note: Poehler and Arnett were married at the time of filming.)
-Tobias (David Cross) comes in with his own problem, wanting Michael's help in recruiting Lindsay (Portia de Rossi) and Maeby (Alia Shawkat) back into "Dr. Fünke's 100% Natural Good-Time Family Band Solution", a folk band that Tobias set up in the mid-'90s to subsidize his struggling psychiatric practice.
-Michael asks George Sr. about the missing money, and George Sr. says he probably stole it and tells Michael that he'll get Gob to try to win Ira Gilligan over so he won't testify against him.
-The family gathers to welcome Gob's wife at Lucille's (Jessica Walter) apartment, where Buster (Tony Hale) and Annyong (Justin Lee) still aren't getting along.
+Michael meets with the company's accountant Ira Gilligan, who informs him that the company is missing money and if asked to testify, he will not lie.
+George Sr. recently told Gob that getting married was stupid, so Gob hopes Michael can help him get rid of his wife.
+Tobias comes in with his own problem, wanting Michael's help in recruiting Lindsay and Maeby back into "Dr. Fünke's 100% Natural Good-Time Family Band Solution", a folk band that Tobias set up in the mid-1990s to subsidize his struggling psychiatric practice.
+Michael asks George Sr. about the missing money.
+George Sr. says he probably stole it and tells Michael that he will get Gob to try to win Ira Gilligan over so he will not testify against him.
+The family gathers to welcome Gob's wife at Lucille's apartment, where Buster and Annyong still are not getting along.

 Michael tries to convince Lindsay to rejoin Tobias' band, but she declines; however, Maeby is excited, as when her parents are together, they leave her alone.
-Gob's wife is excited to meet Tobias because she once caught a Dr. Fünke performance years ago and loved it.
+Gob's wife is excited to meet Tobias because she caught a Dr. Fünke performance years ago and loved it.
 Later, Gob tells Michael he wants to stay married and wants a bachelor party and a wedding with George Sr. as best man.
 Gob visits George Sr. the next day to discuss the wedding, but George Sr. instead discusses his plan to make their accountant think he has killed a stripper at Gob's bachelor party and blame him for the missing money when he inevitably leaves the country.
-The Dr. Fünke band reunion doesn't go well and breaks up when George Michael (Michael Cera) tries to join in on woodblock.
-Michael, determined to prove that he is fun, books a fishing trip for himself and George Michael, while Lucille hears about Gob's bachelor party and insists he invite Buster.
+The Dr. Fünke band reunion does not go well and breaks up when George Michael tries to join in on woodblock.
+Michael, determined to prove that he is fun, books a fishing trip for himself and George Michael.
+Lucille hears about Gob's bachelor party and insists he invite Buster.